 How to pay for school after you’ve already enrolled

-Here are seven different ways college students can lower their debt loads while they’re still in school.
+Here are seven different ways college students can reduce expenses, make money and lower their debt loads while still in school:

 1. Borrow only what you need

 3. Take on freelance work or a side hustle

 4. Pay student loan interest payments

 6. Negotiate lower tuition